 Designer Cloud makes data wrangling intuitive, interactive, and ultimately automated at scale.
 This renders the time-consuming, complex, and error-prone process of preparing datasets, of any volume, into a point-and-click exercise.

-How does a typical Designer Cloud workflow look like?
+What does a typical Designer Cloud workflow look like?

 Through a standards-compliant web browser, the main objects that users will create and work with during the data wrangling process are recipes within a flow.